Also sprach Zarathustra: World riddle theme

-Recordings
+Notable performances and recordings

+The French premiere was on 22 January 1899, under the baton of Strauss himself, with the Orchestre Lamoureux in Paris.
+That same concert, Strauss also conducted pieces from Lohengrin and Die Meistersinger von Nürnberg, both by Wagner, as well as Beethoven's seventh symphony.

-The first recording was made in 1935 with Serge Koussevitzky and the Boston Symphony Orchestra.
+The first recording was made in 1924 with Max von Schilling and the Staatskapelle Berlin and the first electrically recorded version was made in 1935 with Serge Koussevitzky and the Boston Symphony Orchestra.
 In 1944, Strauss conducted the Vienna Philharmonic in an experimental high fidelity recording of the piece, made on a German Magnetophon tape recorder.
 This was later released on LP by Vanguard Records and on CD by various labels.
 Strauss's friend and colleague, Fritz Reiner, made the first stereophonic recording of the music with the Chicago Symphony Orchestra in March 1954 for RCA Victor.
 In 2012, this recording was added to the Library of Congress's National Recording Registry 2011 list of "culturally, historically, or aesthetically important" American sound recordings.
 Thus Spake Zarathustra by the Philharmonia Orchestra conducted by Lorin Maazel reached No. 33 in the UK chart in 1969.
 The recording of the opening fanfare used for the film 2001: A Space Odyssey was a 1959 recording performed by the Vienna Philharmonic and conducted by Herbert von Karajan.